coddyzz/UROP-AirData/README.md

 run with any command prompt <br>
 ### $ yarn run dev <br>
-should be running at localhost 8080
+should be running at localhost 8080 or whatever port that is shown as the underlined portion

 #### Example
 <image src = './democode.PNG'>